 The base set up ended up looking like this, where I adapted a collapsible Hoodman Loupe, with a diopter adjustment, via a cold shoe mounted, miniture ballhead:

 But this base arrangement still suffers from light hitting the screen.

 The final configuration benefited from me having a wife who is an expert sewist.
 She quickly knocked up the following Mark 1 version of my idea, which will likely end up the final version for me.
 Thank you Jean :-x

-Here we see my 'dark cloth' for a DSLR :-)
+Here we see my 'dark cloth' for your M3 camera :-)

 So far it's a 100% success: allowing me to use the camera in bright sunshine, low on the ground, whilst focus peeking and controlling CHDK scripts.